 “Should I use LANDR or not?….”
 Replace LANDR with any other machine based mastering service and you’ll get one of the most commonly asked questions among music makers in 2020, especially home studio owners.

-We’ve been talking a lot about mixing lately, now it’s time to talk about mastering.
-In this article, not only we’ll discuss AI mastering: we will unveil mastering for what it really is, whether you should master your own music or not AND whether artificial intelligence is a legit tool when it comes to mastering.
+I wrote a lot about mixing lately, now it’s time to talk about mastering, what it is, and whether artificial intelligence is a legit tool when it comes to mastering your own mixes.

 What is mastering?

 Let’s start by saying what mastering isn’t: it is not making something louder, brighter, crispier, wider, more compressed….if you knew that already then good for you, if it’s the first time you hear this you might be a little disappointed but here’s the ugly truth….mastering is quality control.

 There will be times when your mastered track will sound brighter than the original mix but there will also be times when it will sound darker, so let’s see why, when and how we’re going to make such decisions.

 In my article The Mixing System, I discussed the importance of reference tracks, these are perhaps even more important at the mastering stage because they will provide information about transients, eq, stereo width and so on.
 The single most important concept that we need to interiorize is that we are now checking a track, in a reliable listening environment, before it’s bounced into the official “master copy” and if the mix is perfect as it is we just need to say it – export the master file – and we’ve mastered it!
 Or maybe it just needs +0.5 at 13KHz and we just do that…..or we might need to do a ton of work before it’s ready, or anywhere in between……reference tracks will guide our decision making process and if AI can help it’s going to be exactly at this stage.
 Whether we are mastering our own music or someone else’s, we must check it against our reference material and understand its current state, then decide where we want to take it.